TeseoLou/codoku/README.md

 *Wireframes of Codoku’s alert pop-ups.
 From left to right: Navigation alert, error alert, timeout alert.*

 ⚠️ **Navigation Alert**: Appears when user presses 'About' in navbar while on homepage.
 'OK' proceeds user to next page and 'Cancel' calls off the navigation.
-⏰ **Timeout Alert**: Appears when the timer reaches zero; displays a message and option to try again
+⏰ **Timeout Alert**: Appears when the timer reaches zero and displays a message with option to try again
 🔎 **Incorrect Puzzle Alert**: Notifies users when they submit a grid that is fully filled but contains errors.
 'OK' returns user to puzzle.

 These alerts were designed to provide non-intrusive, multi-sensory feedback that enhanced usability without overwhelming the user.